roesean/SWGOH/README.md

 FRONT
-- Create a Home page and state for it
-- Refactor nav bar search to manage "user logged in"
+- "Set" button in Navbar to trigger a angular digest on the page they are on.
+- Filters in the characters - limit the characters list to 6000 GP+ only
 - Possibility to separate defense from Offense team
-- Filters in the characters - limit the characters list to 6000 GP+ only
 - Show the zeta

 BACK